Use this announcement bar to inform users of cookies, promotions, new features etc.

 Joe’s accountant mentions to him that he hasn’t claimed his Insurance (House & Contents) and Depreciation of office fit-out.
 Joe decides he’s happy with his claim and makes a mental note to keep a better record of these costs for the following year.
 As with all expenses, he keeps full records of the costs claimed in respect of Joe Bloggs Limited, making his (and his accountant’s) life way easier.

 What if you haven’t got an area of your house solely dedicated to your business?
-Say, for example, you work from the kitchen table?
+Say, for example, you work from the kitchen or dining room table?

 Are you GST registered?
 This one’s just for you…